digomes87/wttd-eventex/README.md

 5 - Run the test -> python manager.py test<br>
 ```

-For generate secret key has inside contrib a file python, scret_gen_file<br>
+To generate a secret key, use a contrib and secret_gen file in Python.
+Just run in the Terminal and then copy, scret_gen_file<br>
 Just runner in terminal and copy ;)